DockDockGo/amr_fleet_offboard_infra_frontend/README.md

 streamlit run Home.py
 ```

 This will start the Streamlit development server and open the app in your default web browser.
+The url containing the port in use will be printed to console output.

 ## License